eBayClassifiedsGroup/update-ts-references/README.md

     --check         Checks if updates would be necessary (without applying them) --help          Show help
     --createTsConfig  Create default TS configs for packages where the main entry in the package.json have a ts|tsx extension (Note: respects the --configName parameter)
-    -createPathMappings Create paths mappings under compilerOptions for a better IDE support.
+    --createPathMappings Create paths mappings under compilerOptions for a better IDE support.
 It respects the rootDir if no rootDir available it falls back to "src"
     --cwd           Set working directory.
 Default: /Users/john-doe/projects/my-project
     --verbose       Show verbose output.
 Default: false